Royal Coachman Lodge Safety: Boats, Airplanes, Wading, and Bears

 Always be "bear aware."
 Look carefully ahead for bears or for tracks.
 Do not surprise bears and make plenty of noise when fishing.
 You will almost always be with a guide while you are walking along the river.
 If you see a bear that is far away or does not see you, turn around and go back, or circle far around.
 Do not disturb the bear.
 Alert your guide.

-If you see a bear that is close or it does see you, STAY CALM.
+If you see a bear that is close or it sees you, STAY CALM.
 Attacks are rare.
 Bears may approach or stand up on their hind legs to get a better look at you.
 These are curious, not aggressive bears.
 BE HUMAN.
 Stand very tall, wave your arms, and speak in a loud and low voice.
 DO NOT RUN!
 Stand your ground or back away slowly and diagonally.
 STOP if the bear follows.

 If a bear charges, almost all charges are "bluff charges."
 DO NOT RUN!
 Olympic sprinters cannot outrun a bear.
 Running may trigger an instinctive reaction to "chase."
 Do not try to climb a tree unless it is right next to you and you can quickly get at least 30 feet up.
 STAND YOUR GROUND.
 Wave your arms and speak in a loud low voice.
 In some instances, charging bears have come within a few feet of a person and then have veered off at the last second.